vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_tweet_list_activity.html.md

       </LinearLayout>

 * The LinearLayout element is what is 'Outer LinearLayout'.
 It has its children aligned horizontally.
-Lets update the value.
+Let's update the value.
 Also, it has two children - ImageView and LinearLayout.
 We are adding ImageView first time here.
 We are going to use Graphical Layout this time.
 [Download user_profile.png]() image & save inside res -> drawable-ldpi folder.
 We need to provide the path to image when we add the ImageView.
 Click on row_tweet.xml.
 Navigate to 'Graphical Layout' tab.
 Inside 'Palette' on the left hand side, go to 'Image & Media'.
 Drag 'ImageView' to the layout window.
 Choose 'user_profile' & hit 'Ok'.
 You should see the image added in the layout.
 Go to the other tab which says 'row_tweet.xml'.
 You will see the XML code added.
 Modify it as shown below

 `row_tweet.xml`
 <pre>